MruganKulkarni/PyCommander/README.md

 # PyCommander - An AI-Powered Terminal

-This is a Next.js application built in Firebase Studio that simulates a terminal experience with AI-powered command generation using Google's Gemini model.
+This application simulates a terminal experience with AI-powered command generation using Google's Gemini model.

 ## Running the Project Locally